shamimahmadup11/DishDash/README.md

 ## Features

-- Browse a variety of dishes with detailed descriptions.
+- Browse a variety of dishes with detailed descriptions .
 - Add dishes to your cart and place orders.
 - User authentication using Firebase.
 - Responsive design for seamless experience on all devices.